-This Policy has been developed to help deliver wider Government Policies and Programmes.
-In 2009, the GOJ launched Jamaica's first long-term strategic plan, Vision 2030 Jamaica - National Development Plan.
+Further, in 2009, the GOJ launched Jamaica's first long-term strategic plan, Vision 2030 Jamaica - National Development Plan.
 The plan sets out the country's national vision statements: "Jamaica, the place of choice to live, work, raise families and do business".

-Among the goals of Vision 2030 Jamaica is the development of internationally competitive industry structures which will provide the framework for increased productivity throughout the Jamaican economy.
-The Vision 2030 Plan explicitly recognises the role of PPPs as a means of stimulating economic growth in the Jamaican economy
+Among the goals of Vision 2030 Jamaica is the development of internationally competitive industry structures, which will provide the framework for increased productivity throughout the Jamaican economy.
+The Vision 2030 Plan explicitly recognises the role of PPPs as a means of stimulating economic growth in the Jamaican economy.

-In 2011, the Planning Institute of Jamaica (PIOJ) elaborated a Growth Inducement Strategy for the Short and Medium Term.
-The Growth Inducement Strategy (GIS) presents comprehensive and integrated policy and programme recommendations to induce higher rates of growth in the Jamaican economy in the short and medium term.
-PPPs (along with privatisation) play a particularly significant role in the GIS through its Asset Mobilisation initiatives.
+Likewise, in 2011, the Planning Institute of Jamaica (PIOJ) elaborated a Growth Inducement Strategy for the Short and Medium Term.2 The Growth Inducement Strategy (GIS) presents comprehensive and integrated policy and programme recommendations to induce higher rates of growth in the Jamaican economy in the short and medium term.
+PPPs (along with privatisation) play a particularly significant role in the GIS through its Asset Mobilisation3 initiatives.